../

 Linear.return (Ur ())

-Inside the borrow function, we can perform operations on MatRef as many times as we want without worrying about resource issues, and the code is concise and intuitive.
-Outside the borrow function, we can use linear types to manage the lifecycle of resources with fine-grained safety, achieving safe zero-cost abstractions.
+Inside the `borrow` function, we can perform any number of operations on `MatRef` without worrying about resources, and the code is concise and intuitive.
+Outside the `borrow` function, we can use linear types for fine-grained and safe management of the resource's lifecycle, achieving safe zero-cost abstractions.

-Through linear types, Haskell can achieve memory safety comparable to Rust, even when interacting with unsafe C code.
+With linear types, Haskell can achieve memory safety comparable to Rust even when interacting with unsafe C code.

-Up to this point, we have used purely imperative programming.
-Haskell also has incredibly powerful functional programming features for us to choose from, as well as type-level programming that is easier to use and more powerful than C++ template metaprogramming.
-In short, Haskell is truly an excellent imperative programming language.
+Until here, we have used imperative programming all along.
+Haskell also has incredibly powerful functional programming features for us to choose from, as well as type-level programming that is more convenient and powerful than C++ template metaprogramming.
+In short, Haskell is indeed an excellent imperative programming language.